The Girl From the Well by Rin Chupeco | Book Review

 Hello fellow bookworms!
 By purchasing books through the Bookshop link in this post, not only are you helping local bookstores, but you’re helping Behind the Pages as well!
 I earn a small commission when you purchase books through the affiliate link.
 Thank you for your help and dedication!

-The characters were also so well balanced and built off of one another.
-Tark is a reserved boy who’s come to terms with childhood trauma and the supernatural occurrences that plague him.
-And then you have Okiku, a morally grey character fiercely protective of her charges.
+The characters were also so well-balanced and built off of one another.
+Tark is a reserved boy who’s come to terms with childhood trauma and the supernatural occurrences plaguing him.
+Whereas Okiku is a morally gray character fiercely protective of her charges.
 Those who harm, or try to harm, children will surely die.
 Placing the two characters together creates an innovative dynamic that strengthens the dark undertones of The Girl From the Well.

 I need to read book two.
 With the way this one ended, I just need to know what happens next.
 If you’re a fan of paranormal horror and Japanese culture, I encourage you to read The Girl From the Well.
 And if you can, try the audiobook.
 Andi Arndt did a fantastic job with voices and added to the overall horror ambiance.